901-ULTRA-League/nebula-collection-api/README.md

 ### API

-You need NPM and Python 3.14, and what is listed in requirements.txt
+You need Python 3.11+, and what is listed in requirements.txt

 `
 pip install -r requirements.txt